hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 }
 ```

-Please note that the name of the affector type (’LinearForce’) is case-sensitive.
+Please note that the name of the affector type (`LinearForce`) is case-sensitive.

 ## ColourFader Affector {#ColourFader-Affector}

 This affector modifies the colour of particles in flight.
-It’s extra attributes are:
+It's extra attributes are:

 <dl compact="compact">
 <dt>red</dt> <dd>